 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where teallite typically forms.
+Look in hydrothermal veins country, the host setting where teallite typically forms.
 If you start seeing franckeite, cylindrite, galena in float, you are in the right ground.
 Field specimens usually show a tabular crystals, lamellar, foliated, or massive aggregates habit, so train your eye for that shape before scanning the outcrop.